opsmezzo/composer-systems/base/npm-manager/README.md

 # npm-manager

-Manages the lifecycle of a single npm package and related executables. **This system is installed on every server running a dependency from a private npm.**
+Manages the lifecycle of a single npm package and related executables. **This system is installed on every server running a dependency from npm (private or public).**

 ## Relevant config

+All configuration is _optional_ in case you want to run from the public npm registry.

 ``` js
 {